Seçkin Esen is working as an English language teacher in Turkey. He obtained his Bachelor's degree in ELT from Hacettepe University in 2010.

 The more uncertainty or incompletion is indicated, the more vocal pitch tends to rise.
 Whereas in the example above there was a low rise in pitch on each item in the list, for the following utterance, there will be a final high rise in pitch to indicate a high degree of certainty or incompletion in the meaning:

 A yes/no question can be seen as half of an interaction.
 Since it indicates uncertainty (lack of information) and incompletion, it generally ends in a high rise, as in:

-Rather than a high rise, so called wh- questions (question beginning with who, where, when, why, which and how), though they ask for information that is unknown to complete an interaction, typically end in high but falling pitch, as in:
+Rather than a high rise, so-called wh- questions (questions beginning with who, where, when, why, which, and how), though they ask for information that is unknown to complete an interaction, typically end in a high but falling pitch, as in: